sullivancolin/hexpy/docs/docs/Monitor.md

 * monitor_id: Integer, id of the monitor or monitor filter being requested
 * start: String, inclusive start date in YYYY-MM-DD
 * end: String, exclusive end date in YYYY-MM-DD
-* filter: String, pipe-separated list of field:value pairs used to filter posts
+* filter_string: String, pipe-separated list of field:value pairs used to filter posts
 * extend_limit: Boolean if True increase limit of returned posts from 500 per call to 10000 per call
 * full_contents: Boolean, if True, the contents field will return the original, complete posts contents instead of truncating around search terms
 * geotagged: Boolean, if True, returns only geotagged documents matching the given filter